Class GridGeometry

 Parameters:

-bitmask - any combination of CRS, ENVELOPE, EXTENT, GRID_TO_CRS and RESOLUTION.
+bitmask - any combination of CRS, ENVELOPE, EXTENT, GRID_TO_CRS and derived bit masks.

 Returns: